getodk/docs/docs/form-operators-functions.rst

     calculate, dist, , "distance(${point1}, ${point2})"
     note, dist_note, Calculated distance: ${dist}

-  The ``distance`` function takes into account the circumference of the Earth around the Equator but does not take altitude into account.
+  The ``distance`` function takes into account the circumference of the Earth around the equator but does not take altitude into account.
 The longer the line segments are, the less accurate the computed distance will be.
-Additionally, distance calculations closer to the Equator are more accurate than ones close to the poles.
+Additionally, distance calculations closer to the equator are more accurate than ones close to the poles.

   You can use the ``distance`` function for things like basic reverse geocoding and basic geofencing.
 See `this sample form <https://docs.google.com/spreadsheets/d/1gMOeQdq-DhXz4C1WvgPZ3hsdXDF2mDMYOKTbsRco4Hg>`_ for multiple examples.